 Two-Stage Furnaces: What They Are and How They Work

-While two-stage furnaces are extremely efficient, not all systems are condensing furnaces.
+While two-stage furnaces are highly efficient, not all all types are condensing furnaces.

 Does a Two-Stage Furnace Function All the Time?